 Students must enroll in three seminars or upper-level courses during their junior and senior years.
-For a list of seminars, students should consult the director of undergraduate studies.
-Elective seminars must be approved by the director of undergraduate studies.
+Elective seminars must be approved by the DUS.

 Students are strongly encouraged to take advantage of study abroad opportunities during summers or through the Year or Term Abroad program.

-The senior essay is a research paper written usually in one term (LAST 491).
-Students choose their own topics, which may derive from research done in an earlier course.
+For the senior essay, students choose their own topics, which may derive from research done in an earlier course.
 The essay is planned in advance in consultation with a qualified adviser and a second reader.
 In preparing the senior essay, Latin American Studies majors may undertake field research in Latin America.
 Students are encouraged to apply for summer travel grants through the Council on Latin American and Iberian Studies to conduct field research for their senior thesis.
-The Albert Bildner prize is awarded to an outstanding Junior who submits an application in Spanish or Portuguese in addition to the English application essay.
-Information about these and other grants is available on the Web at studentgrants.yale.edu
+The Albert Bildner Travel Prize is awarded to an outstanding junior who submits an application in Spanish or Portuguese in addition to the English application essay.
+Information about these and other grants is available on Yale’s Student Grants & Fellowships website.

-Number of courses: 12 term courses beyond prerequisites (including senior essay)
+Number of courses: 12 term courses beyond prerequisites (including senior requirement)